karunmehta-aigp/AI-Governance/project-13-enterprise-ai-governance-case-studies/how-we-govern-an-agentic-ai-system.md

 ## 4. Risk-Tiered Sampling & Test Rigor

-Not every domain gets the same depth of testing for every system — depth scales to the system's existing risk tier and autonomy level (Project 12: `agentic-risk-classification-addendum.md`), so review effort is spent where exposure actually sits rather than spread evenly.
+Not every domain gets the same depth of testing for every system — depth scales to the system's existing risk tier and autonomy level (Project 12: [Risk Classification Addendum](../project-12-agentic-ai-governance/04-risk-framework/agentic-risk-classification-addendum.md)), so review effort is spent where exposure actually sits rather than spread evenly.

 | Sampling Tier | Trigger | Coverage Rule |
 |---|---|---|